7 Window Treatment Trends and Styles

 Find new ideas on how to dress up windows for all budgets and styles.

-With spring sunlight streaming in, now’s the perfect time to rethink your window dressing.
+Anytime of year is the perfect time to rethink your window dressing.
 Whether you prefer simple treatments that won’t stop the eye or draperies that demand attention, there’s a trend this season to suit your style.
 Check out these seven ideas for inspiration.

 Repurpose Sheets and Tablecloths

 Savvy stylemakers have been in on this trick for years: using flat sheets and large tablecloths to stand in for traditional curtains.
 Simply hang them from rods with ring clips, or if you’re ambitious, stitch on fabric or ribbon ties.
 You could even use a colorful fabric shower curtain.
 Not only is this approach to window dressing ultra-affordable, but it also opens up a whole new universe of color and pattern options.

 Budget: Thrifty.
 If you don’t have curtain-ready linens lurking in your closet, you can find them at home retailers, thrift stores or even flea markets for minimal cost.
 Even designer sheets are less expensive than most drapery panels.